survivejs/webpack-book/manuscript/building/03_code_splitting.md

 T> There's a complete example of how to use the code splitting technique in the *Searching with React* appendix.
 You will see how to set up a static site index that's loaded when the user searches information.

 T> [webpack-pwa](https://github.com/webpack/webpack-pwa) illustrates the idea in a larger scale and discusses different shell based approaches.
+We'll get back to this topic at the *Multiple Pages* chapter.